Codecademy/docs/content/javascript/concepts/dates/terms/setSeconds/setSeconds.md

 ---
 Title: '.setSeconds()'
-Description: 'Set the seconds component of a date object to a specified value'
+Description: 'Sets the seconds component of a date object to a specified value.'
 Subjects:
   - 'Web Development'
 Tags: